(Reading time: 1 - 2 minutes)

 Please pray for Pastor Hyeon during his time of need.
 Ask the Lord not only to heal him physically, but to also comfort him in his longing to be with family.
 May he be released from imprisonment at the labour camp so he can return safely home -- whole in both body and spirit.
 Intercede for Pastor Hyeon's captors that they may come to know Christ through his testimony, and thus receive the assurance of God's salvation and promise of eternity.

-Current Ministry Project
+• Current Ministry Project

-VOMC assists with the educational and discipleship training of North Korean Christian defectors so they will be equipped to minister the hope of the Gospel to fellow North Koreans located in various areas of East Asia.
-VOMC also works with proven ministry partners who are broadcasting quality radio programs that have been produced to equip and encourage believers of the North Korean underground church.
+VOMC assists in the education and training of North Korean Christians to enable them to reach fellow North Koreans with the Gospel wherever they are found.
+VOMC also works with proven ministry partners who are broadcasting quality radio programs to equip and encourage believers of the North Korean underground church.

 Project Fund: Underground Church

-Country Information
+• Country Information

 Population